 The tragedy of an accident involving a bus is multiplied by the number of people who suffer a serious injury, or are killed as a result.
 Large commercial buses and school buses are unique in that they can be hard to control in some conditions, and a crash will affect the lives of so many more people than an accident involving a passenger car.

-The Florida bus accident lawyers at Freeman Injury Law understand there are many potential causes for bus accidents and we aggressively pursue compensation on behalf of injury victims in West Palm Beach, Ft.
-Lauderdale, Port St. Lucie/Ft.
-Pierce and the surrounding communities.
+The West Palm Beach bus accident lawyers at Freeman Injury Law understand there are many potential causes for bus accidents and we aggressively pursue compensation on behalf of injury victims in Florida.

 Many buses are designed with a very tall overall height, resulting in an extremely high center of gravity.
 When coupled with the massive weight of the vehicle and the professional skill it takes to maneuver one safely, the risk for a bus roll over crash is considerable.